 Asbestos in the Military

 Once praised for its heat resistant and fire-proof qualities, asbestos was used extensively within all branches of the United States military.
-Today, military veterans account for one third mesothelioma deaths in the U.S. Anyone who served in the United States military anytime between 1920 and 2000 is at high risk for developing an asbestos-related disease.
+Today, military veterans account for one third of mesothelioma deaths in the U.S. Anyone who served in the United States military anytime between 1920 and 2000 is at high risk for developing an asbestos-related disease like mesothelioma.

 Asbestos Exposure in the Navy